 Mushrooms can be both beautiful and fascinating to look at, but when they start popping up in your yard, they can quickly become a nuisance.
 Not only do they take away from the appearance of your landscaping, but they can also be dangerous if eaten.
 In this blog post, we will discuss eight ways that you can get rid of mushrooms in your yard safely and effectively.

 Start By Identifying the Type of Mushroom

 If you have mushrooms growing in your yard, the first step is to identify what type of mushroom it is.
 Some mushrooms are harmless and can even be eaten, while others can be poisonous.
-Once you have identified the type of mushroom, you can then take the appropriate steps to remove them.
+Once you have identified the type of mushroom, you may also wonder why are mushrooms growing in your lawn & then you can then take the appropriate steps to remove them.

 1: Pluck Them Out of Your Yard